A Controlled Trial of Erenumab for Episodic Migraine

 Endpoint

-Change in monthly migraine days from baseline to week 12
+Change in mean monthly migraine days

-LIBERATE Trial
+EVOLVE-1 Trial

 Tested